Midcoast Conservancy protects and promotes healthy lands, waters, and communities through conservation, outdoor

 History of Midcoast Conservancy

 In 2016, four local land trusts and conservation organizations merged to become Midcoast Conservancy.
-Together, Damariscotta Lake Watershed Association, Hidden Valley Nature Center, Sheepscot Valley Conservation Association and Sheepscot Wellspring Land Alliance created one of the largest regional conservation organizations in Maine, with over 7,200 acres of land conserved.
-Our focus area stretches from Montville to Newcastle to Westport Island, and includes the Damariscotta Lake watershed and the Sheepscot River watershed, along with their many tributaries.
+Together, Damariscotta Lake Watershed Association, Hidden Valley Nature Center, Sheepscot Valley Conservation Association and Sheepscot Wellspring Land Alliance have become one of the largest regional conservation organizations in Maine, with over 8,200 acres of land conserved.
+In January, Medomak Valley Land Trust is joining us and will add their time, talents and expertise.

 - A cleaner Damariscotta Lake (click here to see how)

 - More partners working with us to successfully restoring the Sheepscot River (click here for map of projects)

-- More land protected (click here for an example)
+- National recognition for grants to protect land (ranked 3rd in nation!) and more land protected (click here for an example)

-- Major expansion of our work getting kids outdoors and active in your community (quadrupled programs offerings)
+- Major expansion of our work getting kids outdoors and active in your community (quadrupling program offerings)

-We are working towards a new merger, this time with Medomak Valley Land Trust.
-Our goal is to have an even greater impact on clean water, land for wildlife and healthier communities.
+As Medomak Valley Land Trust joins us we can have an even greater impact on clean water, land for wildlife and healthier communities.